Looking for a romantic island getaway on a budget?

 #9 – Alona Beach, Panglao Island (Bohol)

-Alona beach is a great place for couples.
+Alona beach is one of the best tourist spots in Bohol and is a perfect place for couples.
 There’s plenty to do together both during the day and in the evening, with an incredible beach that looks like it’s been taken straight from a postcard, to diving alongside sea turtles and other incredible marine life.

 There’s also plenty of affordable restaurants covering a range of different cuisines, alongside many different bars and clubs perfect for dancing the night away.